Value 1B: Closing the Loop – The Next Step Toward Developing Trust

 Close the loop – report back to each other.

-At Blue Raven Solar, we believe that closing the loop is just as important as keeping the commitment in the first place.
-In some cases, it is more important – especially if more context is required or somebody has learned more information.
-We also believe that closing the loop doesn’t necessarily have to be a human interaction; systems can close loops, too, which can save time and make the project more efficient.
+We believe closing the loop is just as important as keeping the commitment in the first place.
+In some cases, it is more important – especially if more context is required.
+We also believe closing the loop does not always have to be a human interaction; systems can close loops, too, which can save time and make the project more efficient.
 Closed they must be.
 If not, those individuals we are working with are left in the dark, not continuing their process forward, and not notified about the current state of a situation or project.
 This can also be detrimental to our second value, Be Efficient.
 As mentioned before: all our values tie together, so we must maintain them all as consistently as possible.

 For me personally, there have been many occasions where sending an extra email felt like “needless communication” until I viewed it from the lens of trust building.
-While I have not been perfect, and I am constantly working to be better at this, Value 1B has helped me improve my communication and guide our organization to build systems and processes that close loops instead of letting them remain open.
+While I have not been perfect, and I am constantly working to be better at this, Value 1B has helped me improve my communication.
+It has also helped me guide our organization to build efficient systems and processes to close loops instead of letting them remain open.
 If I respond that a project has been received, forwarded along, or completed, the group or individual I am working with can rest easy, knowing I have not forgotten their request or let it fall by the wayside.

 If making and keeping commitments is our foundation of trust, closing loops are the pillars, and we need the pillars to keep our organization standing strong.

-We asked employees what they thought of value 1b.
-I love their responses.
+We asked employees what they thought of Value 1B:

-I feel this is a staple at Blue Raven.
+I feel this is a staple at Blue Raven Solar.
 I have incorporated this phrase so much in my life that I have started to use it at home.
-Install ops team is a great example of this.
+The install operations team is a great example of this.

-I’ve seen and overheard how several employees in customer ops will come in for just 2-3 minutes on a day they’re not scheduled to call back a customer and keep their promise.
+I have seen and overheard how several employees in customer operations will come in for just 2-3 minutes on a day they are not scheduled to call back a customer and keep their promise.
 This is admirable.

 Anytime I ask to do something through email, I get a response of “done” once it has been taken care of.
 It eliminates the worry of it going unnoticed.

-I think this is one of the few places I’ve worked that everyone both consistently emails, messages, calls, etc. when something is done, and the people on the receiving end of this communication are actually appreciative rather than feeling like their time is wasted.
+I think this is one of the few places I have worked for where everyone both consistently emails, messages, calls, etc. when something is done, and the people on the receiving end of this communication are actually appreciative rather than feeling like their time is wasted.
 Love it.

-We are very good and keeping everyone in the loop (most of the time).
-When someone is involved in anything, that person gets updates and are included in multiple stages of the process, until the issue is resolved.
+We are very good at keeping everyone in the loop (most of the time).
+When someone is involved in anything, that person gets updates and is included in multiple stages of the process, until the issue is resolved.
 This helps us understand the workings of every department very well.

 When on the roof, we keep a flow of communication.
 As a step gets done, we inform one another so no one is doing double work.

 I love seeing notes about how a coordinator looped back with a homeowner to close the loop on the status of their project.
-Shows me that we all care about keeping our customers informed and reassured.
+It shows me that we all care about keeping our customers informed and reassured.

 Fortunately, my team is super great at keeping everyone in the loop via group text and group email.
 We also follow up in person to make sure everyone is on the same page.

-When problems are identified, Blue Raven does a good job identifying whether the issue was a failure to close the loop.
-To me, that means I: freely take ownership, delegate when necessary, resolve the task one way or another, keep interested parties informed.
+When problems are identified, Blue Raven Solar does a good job identifying whether the issue was a failure to close the loop.
+To me, that means I: freely take ownership, delegate, when necessary, resolve the task one way or another, and keep interested parties informed.

-In proposals we always communicate together as a team when one of us has claimed a project before the other and report it so we don’t do the same one twice to increase productivity.
+In Proposals, we always communicate together as a team when one of us has claimed a project before the other and we report on it, so we do not do the same project twice to increase productivity.

-Since I need to coordinate with so many different people on all of these different jobs/situations, closing the loop is huge to me and I know our customers love when they are constantly being updated.
+Since I need to coordinate with so many different people in all of these different jobs and situations, closing the loop is huge to me and I know our customers love it when they are constantly being updated.